 China's soybean, soymeal futures fall on African swine fever worries

-[BEIJING] China's soybean and soymeal futures fell in early trade on Monday, hit by concerns that outbreaks of African swine fever in China may reduce demand for feed, along with forecasts for a record U.S. crop.
+CHINA'S soybean and soymeal futures fell on Monday, hit by concerns that outbreaks of African swine fever in China may reduce demand for feed, along with forecasts for a record US crop.

 High inventories in China also weighed on the market.